Finding the right counsellor can feel like a minefield

 Whether you are seeking a counsellor for yourself, a young person, a friend, or a family member, it’s important to have a clear sense of what you are looking for.

 When seeking a counsellor for a young person, it is important to ensure that the individual is open to participating in the process.
-If they are reluctant to engage, it can make finding the right counsellor a bit more challenging, but it is still possible.
+If they are reluctant to engage, finding the right counsellor can be a bit more challenging, but it is still possible.
+I offer introductory sessions where they can meet me and get a small insight into what counselling might look like - taking out the unknown!

 Sometimes, the reluctance can come from the unknown - and a stereotypical idea of counselling where someone sits there with a clipboard analysing them.
 An introductory session can enable a young person to see whether they feel comfortable in the space, with that person and able to feel that they are not being judged (or analysed!).
 Make sure you find someone who is experienced with working with young people and if there are any additional needs or diagnosis of ADHD, Autism etc, make sure that the Counsellor is able to provide a space suitable for their needs.